ESIA: An Energy-Based Spatiotemporal Interaction-Aware Framework for Pedestrian Intention Prediction: Experiments

 Fig.~\ref{fig:correct} provides an interpretable visualization of successful prediction cases.
 In the single-pedestrian scenario (Fig.~\ref{fig:correct-q1}), the prediction relies solely on the individual potential and environmental context.
 For instance, a score of $\textbf{0.36}$ within the pedestrian node suggests a low initial crossing probability based on pedestrian features, while the environmental support score of $\textbf{0.22}$ from \textit{PEIL} confirms the lack of external crossing cues, leading to a correct \textit{NC} prediction.
 In multi-pedestrian scenarios (Figs.~\ref{fig:correct-q2}--\ref{fig:correct-q6}), the model's interpretability is further evidenced by social interaction scores.
 In the opposite-side scenarios (Fig.~\ref{fig:correct-q3} and Fig.~\ref{fig:correct-q6}), consistency scores of over $\textbf{0.85}$ for all P--P interactions indicate a collective crossing behavior, effectively reinforcing the model’s prediction confidence.
 Even when individual features are ambiguous---for instance, the pedestrian in the red bounding box is partially occluded by the child in the blue bounding box in Fig.~\ref{fig:correct-q6}---these pairwise potentials (P--P and P--E), representing behavioral consistency, serve as critical constraints for accurate and plausible final predictions.
 Additionally, \model\ successfully captures group interactions even in complex scenarios (Fig.~\ref{fig:correct-q3}, Fig.~\ref{fig:correct-q5}, and Fig.~\ref{fig:correct-q6}).
 The scores across diverse interaction types demonstrate the model's capability to simultaneously weigh individual intentions, social influence, and environmental constraints, achieving robust intention estimation.

 Although \model\ performs robustly in typical scenarios, certain extreme conditions remain challenging for accurate prediction, as illustrated in Fig.~\ref{fig:incorrect}.
 First, severe information loss due to heavy occlusion (Fig.~\ref{fig:incorrect-q1}) or poor illumination (Fig.~\ref{fig:incorrect-q3}) can weaken the visual cues in \textit{PNFE} and \textit{PEIL}.
 For example, in Fig.~\ref{fig:incorrect-q3}, the dim lighting makes it difficult for the model to extract clear motion features, leading to ambiguous intention scores.
 Second, scale variation remains a challenge.
 When pedestrians are distant from the camera (Fig.~\ref{fig:incorrect-q2}), the subtle interaction cues between them become harder to quantify, often resulting in more conservative predictions under high uncertainty.
-Notably, as shown in Fig.~\ref{fig:incorrect-q1}, although the ground truth is labeled as \textit{Crossing}, \model\ predicts \textit{NC} due to the dense surrounding traffic, where the environmental constraints from \textit{PEIL} dominate the final decision.
-While counted as an incorrect prediction, this case illustrates the challenge posed by dense and potentially hazardous traffic, where visual cues for crossing intent become highly ambiguous.
+Notably, Fig.~\ref{fig:incorrect-q1} represents a challenging case where dense surrounding traffic causes severe occlusion of the pedestrian, weakening the visual cues extracted by PNFE and leading \model\ to predict NC despite the ground-truth label of Crossing.
+This illustrates the difficulty of intention prediction under heavy occlusion in crowded scenes, where critical pedestrian features become unobservable.
+Addressing such cases calls for finer-grained pedestrian-level cues (e.g., gaze, gait) in future work.